Didn’t Know Old Ariat Could Run That Fast!

-Click image for the three-frame sequence in a larger format.
 Photographer Gretchen Pelham was simply photographing a beautiful scene of huntsman Ryan Johnsey standing by the cornfield with the Smoky Mountains in the background.
 She had no idea she had caught a hunting drama!

 Limestone, Tennessee, on the banks of the Nolichucky River (translation: “the River of Death”) under the shadow of the Smoky Mountains.
 It was the first staff hunt of the season.
 I had picked up a few puppies and our ancient hound Ariat hanging out at the trailers and put them in a section of corn that I knew was close to the pack, still searching for game.
 Both puppies came right back out of the corn but Ariat started boo-hooing on a line.
 The pack soon joined her and off they went.